gebeyehu08/Objective_Data-analytics-python/bach/docs/source/example-notebooks/logistic-regression.rst

 <https://objectiv.io/docs/taxonomy>`_, making it ideal for various machine learning models, which can be
 applied directly without cleaning, transformations, or complex tooling.

-This example notebook shows how you can predict user behavior with the `Logistic Regression model in the open model hub <../open-model-hub/models/machine-learning/LogisticRegression/modelhub.LogisticRegression>` on a full dataset collected with Objectiv.
+This example notebook shows how you can predict user behavior with the :doc:`Logistic Regression model in the open model hub <../open-model-hub/models/machine-learning/LogisticRegression/modelhub.LogisticRegression>` on a full dataset collected with Objectiv.
 Examples of predictions you can create:

 - Will a user convert?
 - Will a user start using a specific product feature or area?